kkys4bfgp75be9p/scalable-javascript-architecture/README.md

 * clone project
 * cd scalable-javascript-architecture
-* open jasmine/SpecRunner.html in the browser to want to test
+* open jasmine/SpecRunner.html in the browser you want to test

 ###TODO: